vanjoloiz/my-portfolio/README.md

 - Login/Sign up system
 - Login with Linkedin and Github
 - Create, edit and delete reviews
+- Admin authorization for approving a review to display on the website
 - Sending email (Get in touch)
 - SMS